iwcs2015/iwcs2015.github.io/content/articles/12-open-space.rst

 * The final sessions will need to finish promptly at 18:00 -- we'll need to set off for central London to catch the boat for dinner.

-* We will set up a public Wiki for use during the conference.
+* We have set up `a Wiki for use during the conference
+  <https://github.com/iwcs2015/iwcs2015.github.io/wiki>`__ - you need a Github
+  account to edit it, so just sign up for one if you don't already have one.
 You are welcome and encouraged to take a few minutes at the end of your session to summarize it in a Wiki article.
 If you feel uncomfortable sharing your discussion, you are of course not required to do this.
 After the conference, we will take the Wiki offline and distribute a reader with all articles to all participants.

 You can find more information on Open Space in general in its `Wikipedia page
 <http://en.wikipedia.org/wiki/Open_Space_Technology>`_ and in the `Open Space